hotosm/website/README.md

 The project uses Docker for development and production environments, with separate Docker Compose files for each.
 The `Dockerfile.dev` file is used for the development environment, and the `Dockerfile.prod` file is used for the production environment.

+## Setting Up Environment Variables

+To set up environment variables for your local development environment, you'll need to create a `.env.dev` file in the root directory of the project.
+This file will store your environment variables.

+You can refer to the `.env.dev.example` file in the root directory of the project as an example of what your `.env.dev` file should look like.
+Simply copy the contents of `.env.dev.example` into your `.env.dev` file and replace the placeholder values with your actual values.

+Remember to keep your `.env.dev` file secure and do not commit it to your version control system.
+It's already included in the `.gitignore` file to prevent accidental commits.

 ## Dependency Management

 This project uses Pipenv for dependency management.
 Pipenv is a Python tool that combines the best features of pip (Python's package installer), Pipfile (a manifest file format for Python package requirements), and virtualenv (a tool for creating isolated Python environments).